 What is Gyudon?

-Additionally, the following toppings are commonly used for gyudon:
+Additionally, the following toppings are commonly used:

 - Green onions (scallions)